Raymond Briggs: Career

 An American edition was produced by Random House in the same year, for which Briggs won the Boston Globe–Horn Book Award, picture book category.
 In 1982, it was adapted by British TV channel Channel 4 as an animated cartoon, with a short narrated introduction by David Bowie.
 It was nominated for the Academy Award for Best Animated Short Film in 1982, and has since been shown every year on British television (except 1984).
 On Christmas Eve 2012 the 30th anniversary of the original was marked by the airing of the sequel The Snowman and the Snowdog.

-Briggs continued to work in a similar format, but with more adult content, in Gentleman Jim (1980), a sombre look at the working class trials of Jim and Hilda Bloggs, closely based on his parents.
+Briggs continued to work in a similar format, but with more adult content, in Gentleman Jim (1980), a sombre look at the daily trials of elderly working class couple Jim and Hilda Bloggs.
+Briggs said that while the couple was based on his own parents "I like to think my parents weren't quite as dim as they are".
 When the Wind Blows (1982) confronted the trusting, optimistic Bloggs couple with the horror of nuclear war, and was praised in the House of Commons for its timeliness and originality.
-The topic was inspired after Briggs watched a Panorama documentary on nuclear contingency planning, and the dense format of the page was inspired by a Swiss publisher's miniature version of Father Christmas.
-This book was turned into a two-handed radio play with Peter Sallis in the male lead role, and subsequently an animated film, featuring John Mills and Peggy Ashcroft.
+It was inspired by Briggs' own outrage at the controversial Protect and Survive pamphlet published by the British government in 1980; the Bloggs couple spend their last days trying to follow its advice.
+The 1965 pseudo-documentary film The War Game, which depicts Britain in aftermath of a nuclear war, and which Briggs saw at a selected screening upon its release, served as further inspiration.
+The dense comic strip format, with over 20 frames per page, was inspired by a Swiss publisher's miniature version of Father Christmas.
+He felt that this gave his stories a cinematic quality, describing the comic strip as a "natural precursor of films, particularly animated films; a strip-cartoon book is a ready-made storyboard."
+When the Wind Blows was turned into a two-handed radio play with Peter Sallis and Brenda Bruce as Jim and Hilda Bloggs, and subsequently an animated film, featuring John Mills and Peggy Ashcroft.
 The Tin-Pot Foreign General and the Old Iron Woman (1984) was a denunciation of the Falklands War.

 Personal life and death

+Briggs was an atheist.
+In a 2015 interview, he stated that he did not believe in God.
 Briggs's wife Jean Taprell Clarke, who had schizophrenia, died from leukaemia in 1973, two years after his parents' death.
-They did not have any children.
+They had no children.

 At the end of his life, Briggs lived in a small house in Westmeston, Sussex.
-His long-term partner, Liz, died in October 2015 having had Parkinson's disease.
+His long-term partner, Liz Benjamin, died in October 2015 having had Parkinson's disease.
 Briggs continued to work on writing and illustrating books.

-Briggs died of pneumonia at Royal Sussex County Hospital in Brighton on 9 August 2022, aged 88.
+Briggs died of pneumonia at Royal Sussex County Hospital in Brighton, on 9 August 2022, aged 88.
 He is buried in East Chiltington.